avigad/arwm/isabelle_experiments/mutilated_notes.md

 Notes
 -----

-Starting with the template in [mutilated.thy](), I tried Sledgehammer on the first main statement of the template proof:
+Starting with the template in [mutilated_ideal.thy](mutilated_ideal.thy), I tried Sledgehammer on the first main statement of the template proof:
 ```
   bij_betw flip (chessboard ∩ white) (chessboard ∩ -white)
 ```